What It Does

 • You want to start and stop with a button and have the file saved automatically to a default folder.

-It may not be the right fit when:
+It may not fit when:

 Built with Claude Code